guillaumebriday/guillaumebriday/README.md

 My name is Guillaume and I love the Web.

-I'm mainly a Ruby and Rails developer [@perangusta](https://www.per-angusta.com/en/) working with Stimulus and VueJS.
+I'm mainly a Ruby and Rails developer at [@perangusta](https://www.per-angusta.com/en/) working with Stimulus and VueJS.
 I'm also doing DevOps and Laravel stuff.

 💻 Here's a few of the projects I'm working on: